jagadeeswari12/hello-from-world/README.md

 # hello-from-world
-an introduction to the repository creation
+an introduction to creating  repository  in github. hello world, most common word for output.